-As for the what this consent should look like, the law states (article 14):
+“Inform-consent” is a key concept in PIPL.
+As for the what it should look like, the law states (article 14):

 Where personal information is handled based on individual consent, said consent shall be given by individuals under the precondition of full knowledge, and in a voluntary and explicit statement.

-Additionally, before you start processing personal information, you need to provide an individual with the following information, here’s another quote from the law (article 17):
+Additionally, before you start processing personal information, you need to provide an individual with the following information.
+You should do that in a true, accurate, and complete way, using clear and easy-to-understand language.
+Here’s another quote from the law (article 17):

 - The name or personal name and contact method of the personal information handler;